sqlmapproject/sqlmap/Usage.md

       --version             Show program's version number and exit -v VERBOSE            Verbosity level: 0-6 (default 1)

     Target:
-        At least one of these options has to be specified to set the source to get target URLs from
+        At least one of these options has to be provided to set the target(s)

         -d DIRECT           Direct connection to the database -u URL, --url=URL   Target URL (e.g. "www.target.com/vuln.php?id=1")